Wolbach Library: Frequently Asked Questions (FAQ)

 Office, subject to availability.
 The HCO Administrative Office

-is located in room C-26 of the CfA complex at 60 Garden Street.
+is located in room B-115 of the CfA complex at 60 Garden Street.
+You can also purchase a temporary permit online.

 Is there someone I can contact with